top of page

 Over time, as people started to live longer, companies felt this benefit was too expensive.
 Nowadays, companies offer much lower retirement benefits.
 This means that if Millennials want an income after they retire, they have to save a lot more themselves.
 The sad part is, that there is very little education regarding the amount of money needed for retirement.
 Many Millennials are not thinking about their finances in retirement and very few will ever save enough to mean they can retire and still get two-thirds of their salary until they die (like many Baby Boomers now have).

-On top of that, Millennials are expected to live longer, so need even more money for retirement than Baby Boomers.
+On top of that, Millennials are expected to live longer, so they need even more money for retirement than Baby Boomers.

 4. Spending habits